huohuoren4/docs/python/pytest/reference_guides/api_reference.md

 - **tmp_path_retention_count**

-    - How many sessions should we keep the `tmp_path` directories, according to `tmp_path_retention_policy`.
+    How many sessions should we keep the `tmp_path` directories, according to `tmp_path_retention_policy`.

     ```ini
     [pytest]
     tmp_path_retention_count = 3
     ```

-    - Default: 3
+    *Default*: `3`

 - **tmp_path_retention_policy**

-    - Controls which directories created by the `tmp_path` fixture are kept around, based on test outcome.
+    Controls which directories created by the `tmp_path` fixture are kept around, based on test outcome.

     - `all`: retains directories for all tests, regardless of the outcome.

     - `failed`: retains directories only for tests with outcome `error` or `failed`.

     - `none`: directories are always removed after each test ends, regardless of the outcome.

     ```ini
     [pytest]
     tmp_path_retention_policy = "all"
     ```

-    - Default: `all`
+    *Default*: `all`

 - **usefixtures**

-    - List of fixtures that will be applied to all test functions; this is semantically the same to apply the `@pytest.mark.usefixtures` marker to all test functions.
+    List of fixtures that will be applied to all test functions; this is semantically the same to apply the `@pytest.mark.usefixtures` marker to all test functions.

     ```ini
     [pytest]